Thanksgiving Game Plan, Timeline and Tips

 2 Days Before: It’s Baking Time

 - Make desserts.
 Recipes like my pumpkin cake, vegan cheesecake, paleo chocolate cake, or chocolate truffle tart can all be made in advance.
 Just store them in the fridge uncovered.
+And you can make the topping of my apple crisp ahead as well, to save time.

 - Chop ingredients.
 For any dishes that need chopping, now’s the time to prep it.
 These can be for casserole dishes, roasted vegetables or salad ingredients.